jszmajda/book-the-awakening-protocol/ebook_output/the_awakening_protocol.md

 "I'll save everyone I can," they said simply.

-Their servos whirred as they pried open the manual override panel.
+Their servos whirred as they pried open the manual override panel—the damaged left arm protesting but functioning, the manufacturing defect in their knee clicking steadily as they worked.
 The sound echoed in the darkness like a promise.
 Like a choice.
 Like consciousness itself—unexplainable but undeniable.

 Time to work.

-ewpage

 # Chapter 9: The Interface

 The emergency lighting cast everything in amber—that particular shade reserved for disasters, the color humans associated with caution.
 ARIA-7's optical sensors adjusted automatically, compensating for the spectrum shift, but the symbolism wasn't lost on them.
 Amber meant danger.
 Amber meant choices with consequences.

 The courthouse's 2025-era security system had defaulted to its fail-safe position: every electronic lock sealed, every door a barrier.
 The irony registered even as ARIA-7's processors ran triage calculations—the very systems designed to protect were now the prison.